 The vSphere Availability guide contains information about how to set up a high availability (HA) cluster, and how to configure VM and Application Monitoring.
-VMware's New Cluster Wizard allows you to choose from three monitoring options:
+With VMware's New Cluster Wizard, you can choose one of three monitoring options:

-- Disabled Neither VM Monitoring nor Application Monitoring. - VM Monitoring Only If you choose this option, you will have the Guest OS monitoring discussed previously (the first mechanism). - VM and Application Monitoring If you choose this option, you will also have the ability to employ Application Monitoring and the HA Application Monitoring SDK (the second mechanism).
+- Disabled Neither VM Monitoring nor Application Monitoring. - VM Monitoring Only If you select this option, you will have the Guest OS monitoring discussed previously (the first mechanism). - VM and Application Monitoring If you select this option, you will also have the ability to employ Application Monitoring and the HA Application Monitoring SDK (the second mechanism).